michhar/navigating-ml/docs/level2/level2_practice.md

 Instructions to practice image classification with PyTorch

-1. Get the CIFAR-10 dataset
-    - Run the download script:
-2. Now let's begin working with some code.
-Log into the Jupyter
+2. Let's dive into some code.
+Log into the Jupyter (on your DSVM or locally)
-  - In a code cell `! git clone ___`
+  - In a code cell `! git clone https://github.com/rasbt/deep-learning-book.git`
-  - Open this notebook:
+  - Open this notebook:  `/code/model_zoo/pytorch_ipynb/multilayer-perceptron.ipynb`
   - Modify the notebook to work with the CIFAR-10
     * Remember you're working with RGB images instead of grayscale
   - What is the resulting average test error?
 Why is this value so different from the MNIST result?
 What hyperparameters can you modify to fix this?